 This piece was fantastic.
 Two motors slowly opened and closed wires while the center dripped soap into a wood bowl at the bottom.
 When the wires were all aligned, the bubbles trickled with an almost bug like effect but when they opened, the reflection of the surrounding lighting on the giant bubble was mesmerizing.
 I stood at this one the longest that night for I wanted to see the reflection a little longer.
 It always felt like it took longer for the piece to open and than close.
 Oh the closing always came quickly.
 I wanted one more moment with the reflecting bubble..

-Different that most at the museum.
 This one had us queuing in line for 15 minutes to enter a bland dark bridge.
-From the outside panels, a viewer saw nothing but black shapes. but entering the hallway and turning around, the world opened up in wonderful colorful glass.
+From the outside panels, a viewer saw nothing but black shapes, but entering the hallway and turning around, the world opened up in wonderful colorful glass.
 I don’t know how the paint worked, but from the outside it really looked black, no sign of color at all.
 It was beautiful to see from the other side.
 IMO, worth the wait in line.

 I liked these 3 paintings because it really looked like folded paper textures.
 Plus to be able to emulate the textures with wonderful hues and gradients that popped on the black wall, it was pleasant for my eyes to observe.